carpentries/instructor-training/_episodes/25-wrap-up.md

 Thank you for taking part in this instructor training workshop.
-We hope it was a valuable and enjoyable experience, and we look forward to having you as Carpentry instructors!
+We hope it was a valuable and enjoyable experience, and we look forward to having you as Carpentries instructors!